Dedication. Transparency. Results.

 Discriminatory actions can include an employee's wrongful termination due to their membership in one of these protected classes.
 Additionally, employees facing discrimination can be subject to wage issues and harassment and barred from promotion and other work opportunities.

-- Documenting Incidents: In discrimination cases, documentation is crucial.
-Keep detailed records of incidents, which could include dates, times, locations, and the individuals involved.
-Collect any relevant emails, text messages, or other communication that may indicate discriminatory behavior.
+- Documenting Incidents: In discrimination claims, documentation is crucial.
+Keep detailed records of incidents, including dates, times, locations, and individuals involved.
+Collect any relevant emails, text messages, or other communications that may indicate discriminatory behavior.

-- Witness Statements: Statements from witnesses who observed the discriminatory behavior can significantly strengthen your case.
+- Witness Statements: Statements from witnesses who observed the discriminatory behavior can significantly strengthen your claim.
 Collect statements from coworkers, friends, or others who can attest to the discriminatory actions you experienced.

 - Employment Records: If discrimination occurs in the workplace, gather relevant employment records, such as performance evaluations, promotions, and disciplinary actions.
 Discrepancies in treatment compared to colleagues can be compelling evidence.

-- Medical Records (if applicable): In cases involving disability discrimination, medical records may be crucial evidence.
+- Medical Records (if applicable): In claims involving disability discrimination, medical records may be crucial.
 Document any medical conditions, treatments, or accommodations requested and denied, as well as the impact on your ability to perform your job.

 - Timely Filing of Complaints: Be mindful of the statute of limitations for filing discrimination claims.
 Timely reporting of incidents to the appropriate authorities or agencies is essential for pursuing legal action.